jeftegoes/IoCAndDependencyInjectionOverviewWithExamples/README.md

     - You can easily replace concrete classes because if you use the interface, you don't really need to know how actual concrete classes work and that will help you with low coupling.

 ## 2. Three mehtods of inejction in ServiceCollection

+### AddSingleton

+- Same instance for the entire application

+### AddScoped

+- Same instance for the whole request

+### AddTransient

+- Different instance every time object is requested or injected